 Burano has several good restaurants specializing in fresh seafood.
 The most famous is Trattoria al Gatto Nero, known for its cerulean blue facade, handmade pasta, and homey atmosphere.
 Trattoria da Primo e Paolo, right on the main square, is famous for its seafood risotto, as is Trattoria da Romano, also on the square.
-Riva Rosa is also recommended and has a rooftop terrace with swoon-worthy lagoon views.
+And for swoon-worthy lagoon views, Riva Rosa has a rooftop terrace.

-There are numerous Airbnb options on Burano, but the island's only hotel is Casa Burano, which offers sleek modern rooms spread out over three traditional, colorful houses.
-Spending the night on Burano is a magical experience—after the daytime crowds head back to their hotels in Venice, the canals of Burano turn to glass, residents come out to talk and play cards, fishermen tend to their boats, and church bells call worshippers to mass.
-It's a quiet, authentic side of Venice that few tourists take the time to see.
+There are some Airbnb options on Burano, but there are only a few hotels such as the Casa Burano, which offers sleek modern rooms spread out over three traditional, colorful houses.
+It's easy to just visit for the day and return to Venice later, but spending the night on Burano is a magical experience.
+After the daytime crowds head back to their hotels in Venice, the canals go quiet and residents come out to talk and play cards, fishermen tend to their boats, and church bells call worshippers to mass.
+It's a quiet, authentic side of Venice that few tourists get to see.

 How to Get to Burano

 Burano is an island, so other than taking a costly private water taxi from Venice, the best way to get there is to take Vaporetto number 12, a line on the public water bus, from Fondament Nove, which departs every half hour.
 The Vaporetto also makes one stop on Murano Island, so if you reach Murano from another part of Venice, you can transfer to number 12 at the Murano Faro stop.
 On the scenic 40-minute ride, you'll pass the cemetery island of San Michele, Murano and other small islands in the lagoon.
 From Burano, it's a short boat ride on Vaporetto line 9 to Torcello, a peaceful island where you'll find a cathedral with stunning Byzantine mosaics.